How does this medication work? What will it do for me?

 Hyperthyroidism (high level of thyroid hormones): People with hyperthyroidism should be cautious while taking pindolol as it may reduce the symptoms of this condition, giving a false impression of improvement.
 Stopping the medication suddenly could worsen this condition.

-Skin conditions: Various skin rashes and dry eyes have been reported with use of this medication.
+Skin conditions: Various skin rashes and dry eyes have been reported with use of other beta-blockers.
+Flare-ups of psoriasis have been reported by people who take pindolol - hydrochlorothiazide.

 Stopping usage: This medication should not be stopped suddenly by people who have angina.
 There have been reports of severe worsening of angina and of heart attack or abnormal heart rhythms occurring in people with angina who have stopped this medication abruptly.